mssgill/hscSphinx/pipeline/singleframe_proc.rst

 ``reduceFrames.py``, and ``hscProcessCcd.py``.  ``hscProcessCcd.py``
-will bias subtract, flat field, and then perform object detection and measurement on specified visits and CCDs.  ``reduceFrames.py`` will perform these steps only full visits.  ``reduceFrames.py`` will also perform a full astrometric solution for the exposure.
+will bias subtract, flat field, and then perform object detection and measurement on specified visits and CCDs.  ``reduceFrames.py`` will perform these steps only on full visits.  ``reduceFrames.py`` will also perform a full astrometric solution for the exposure.
 All scripts will require a :ref:`dataId <back_dataId>` of the form ``--id
 <identifiers>``, where the identifiers are such things as ``visit``,